rewe-digital/composer/readme.md

   <rewe-digital-include path="https://some.path/to/fragment"></rewe-digital-include>
 </body>
 ```
-specifies that some content fragment should be included from the path `https://some.path/to/fragment`.
+Specifies that some content fragment should be included from the path `https://some.path/to/fragment`.

 **Specify content to be included**